 \textbf{Result 1.
 CF-Maps achieves millisecond-to-subsecond query times suitable for interactive use while delivering optimal counterfactuals.} Figure~\ref{fig:boxplot_all_norms} reports the average time required by CF-Maps to generate each counterfactual explanation for a standard random forest configuration of 100 depth-5 trees, averaged over five random seeds and 1000 queries, after the one-time preprocessing step.
-Across datasets, CF-Maps returns optimal counterfactuals within fractions of a second, ranging from a few milliseconds on COMPAS to a few tens of milliseconds on Breast-Cancer.
+Across datasets, CF-Maps returns optimal counterfactuals within fractions of a second, ranging from a few milliseconds on CP to a few tens of milliseconds on PD.
 Variability across datasets is primarily driven by dimensionality (number of features), but also by feature type: numerical attributes typically induce many distinct split thresholds, leading to a partition with more hyperrectangles in $\mathbb{H}$ and a deeper volumetric KD-tree.

 \textbf{Result 2.
-CF-Maps adapts effectively to different norms.} Figure~\ref{fig:boxplot_all_norms} demonstrates that CF-Maps can efficiently handle all considered distances, namely the $L_1$, $L_2$, and $L_\infty$ norms, while maintaining interactive query latency.
-We observe a consistent trend: query time is slightly higher under the $L_1$ norm and slightly lower under $L_\infty$, with $L_2$ in between.
-Intuitively, this behavior reflects pruning efficiency in our KD-tree branch-and-bound search: because regions are axis-aligned hyperrectangles, distance lower bounds tend to be tighter under $L_\infty$, leading to fewer visited nodes on average.
+CF-Maps adapts effectively to different norms.} Figure~\ref{fig:boxplot_all_norms} demonstrates that CF-Maps can efficiently handle (and therefore provide optimal solutions for) all the considered distances ($L_1$, $L_2$, and $L_\infty$) while maintaining interactive query latency.
+Query times are consistently slightly higher under $L_1$ and lower under $L_\infty$, with $L_2$ in between.
+This reflects the pruning efficiency of the KD-tree branch-and-bound search: for axis-aligned hyperrectangles, distance lower bounds tend to be tighter under $L_\infty$.